Openhab-Nodes/website/content/en/openhab.md

 At the same time you have signed for some drawbacks.
 The operating systems process specific security mechanisms have no impact like isolation, process capabilities (for example to open network sockets), filesystem access. openHAB runs its core and all addons in one process context.
 Everything that the core requires to work (like writable filesystem directories, network access, etc) is therefore available to all addons. **Any addon can read and write any other addons or the cores configuration and thing state**.
 Resource usage can only be monitored for the entire java openHAB process, not for single addons or services.
 That makes it especially **hard to find buggy addon code**.

-In contrast openHAB X runs a multitude of services with a specific directory each, exposed for reading/writing and with restricted and monitored resource limits (cpu, memory, disk quota).
+In contrast OHX runs a multitude of services with a specific directory each, exposed for reading/writing and with restricted and monitored resource limits (cpu, memory, disk quota).
 Services and Addons run in their own process each.
 A malicous addon or a hacked core service can only go so far on the system and will be detected, reported and killed on non-expected behaviour.

 What architecture to choose for Home Automation?
 : If the entire purpose of a system is to run a java virtual machine process with preconfigured, trusted bundles, the monolith is the architecture of choice.
 For user installable addons from untrusted sources (like on Android or iOS mobile operating systems, but also a home automation system with community developed addons) the multi-service architecture is clearly the favourable one.